coach-ml/coach-python/README.md

 `get_model(self, path) -> CoachModel`
 Loads model into memory.
 Specify the path of the cached models directory.
 Returns a `CoachModel`

+`get_model_remote(self, path) -> CoachModel`
+Downloads and loads model into memory.
+Specify the path of the cached models directory.
+Returns a `CoachModel`

 ### CoachModel
 `__init__(self, graph, labels, base_module)`
 Initializes a new instance of `CoachModel`, accepts a loaded `tf.Graph()`, array of `labels`, and the `base_module` the graph was trained off of.